 Anemia has many possible causes.
 For example, you may not be eating enough iron-rich foods.
 Certain medical conditions and medications can cause changes to your gastrointestinal tract lining, affecting the body’s ability to absorb iron.
 A physician can work with you to identify the underlying cause and recommend treatment.

-Medication side effects
+6. Medication side effects

 For an overview of medications used to treat RA, read: Rheumatoid Arthritis (RA) Treatment.

-Let your doctor know about your fatigue symptoms
+Tell your physician about your fatigue

-Combating fatigue—let alone determining what's causing it—is not an easy task for doctors or patients.
-But the more information you give your doctor about when you feel fatigue and how it affects your life, the better the chance that, together, you can take steps to alleviate it.
+In addition to the 6 items listed above, other factors can contribute to fatigue, such as vitamin B12 and D deficiencies, thyroid problems, and infections.
+Determining the underlying cause of fatigue is not an easy task for doctors or patients.
+The more information you give your physician about your fatigue and how it affects your life, the better the chance that, together, you can take steps to alleviate it.